 - Support services (including medical transportation, translation services, respite care for caregivers, and healthcare referrals).

-to States & Territories
+B: Grants to States & Territories

 Part B provides grant funding to states and territories to improve the quality, availability, and organization of HIV healthcare and support services, as well as grant funding for the AIDS Drug Assistance Program (ADAP).
-ADAP funds can be used to buy health insurance for eligible patients and for activities that enhance access to, adherence to, and monitoring of HIV treatments.
+ADAP funds can be used to buy health insurance for eligible people and for activities that enhance access to, adherence to, and monitoring of HIV treatments.